 They can prequalify with a graduate or undergraduate degree in finance, tax, accounting or financial services.
 Certified public accountants, attorneys and other licensed professionals also meet the pre-qualification requirements.

-Another route to satisfy the CPM standards is to take at least five approved courses on related subjects from an accredited business school.
+Another route to satisfying the CPM standards is to take at least five approved courses on related subjects from an accredited business school.
 Alternatively, applicants can complete a set of courses focused on portfolio management from a number of approved providers.

 The recommended curriculum for CPM students covers material ranging from applying modern portfolio theory to managing customer expectations.
 Students learn to read financial reports, calculate rates of return, rebalance portfolios and perform other portfolio management duties.